custom-components/information/README.md

 A similar organization (shared space) was also made for [custom_cards](https://github.com/custom-cards).

-This shared space is **not** supposed to be a replacement of any kind to the Official sites/documentation for Home Assistant.
+This shared space is **not** supposed to be a replacement of any kind to the official sites/documentation for Home Assistant.

  - [Home Assistant GitHub](https://github.com/home-assistant)
  - [Home Assistant website](https://www.home-assistant.io/)